Eastern Air Lines Flight 663: Crash

 After the initial explosion, the wrecked aircraft sank to the bottom in 75 ft of water.
 Numerous air crews, including Pan Am 212, Air Canada 627, and Braniff Airlines Flight 5, radioed ATC controllers in the area with news of an explosion.
 The aircraft broke up upon impact and was destroyed.
-All five crewmembers and 79 passengers died on impact.
+All five crew members and 79 passengers died on impact.

 Aftermath and investigation

 Fifteen ships, accompanied by eleven helicopters and numerous rescue divers, converged on the scene of the crash in hopes of rendering aid to survivors.
 Two hours after the impact, debris began floating up to the surface.
 By sunrise, seven bodies had been recovered; three more were discovered in the course of the following three days.
 In locating the wreckage, the United States Navy provided sonar to assist with the operation.
 Thirteen Coast Guard vessels helped search the shores of Long Island and provided salvage efforts.
 Rescue workers and volunteers scoured 40 mi of beaches, collecting debris that washed ashore.

 The Civil Aeronautics Board (CAB) investigated the accident.
 The DC-7 was not required to be equipped with a flight recorder, which would have automatically recorded the pilots' every control input.
 Thus, the CAB was forced to rely on witness testimony, radio recordings, and a best guess based on experience.
 Nevertheless, the CAB determined that the evasive maneuvers taken by the pilot of Flight 663 to avoid the oncoming Pan Am jet caused spatial disorientation.
 The disorientation, coupled with the extreme maneuver, made it impossible for the pilot to recover from the roll in the few seconds before the DC-7 crashed into the Atlantic Ocean.
 The CAB also determined that Captain Carson had neither the time nor adequate information to assess Flight 663's position relative to Pan Am 212 and, given the illusion of a collision course, he had acted appropriately in initiating evasive maneuvers.
 The CAB made no recommendations in the final accident report.
 Although early news reports reported the near miss of Flights 663 and 212, the FAA denied that there was ever any danger of a collision.